 Students with sufficient foreign language expertise may also take courses in foreign language departments.
 Faculty permission is required for courses outside the Divinity School.
 Admission to studio art courses depends entirely on the permission of the faculty member and is customarily granted only to those with strong portfolios.
+Credit for studio courses depends on the student's ability to demonstrate the relevance of the course to theology.
 Students will develop their concentrated programs in close collaboration with their advisers.
+Students should consult the bulletin of Yale Divinity School for detailed information about Divinity School degree requirements.